 - Agree to work in a high-need field at a school that serves low-income students

-Pell Grants are generally only available to undergraduate students who demonstrate financial need; however, the Higher Education Act now allows certain students with bachelor's degrees to receive a Pell Grant when enrolled in a postbaccalaureate teacher certification program.
+Pell Grants are generally only available to undergraduates who demonstrate financial need; however, the Higher Education Act now allows certain students with bachelor's degrees to receive a Pell Grant when enrolled in a postbaccalaureate teacher certification program.

 Should You Go Back to College for a Teaching Degree?

-If you're planning to change careers to become a teacher, you're not alone — not everyone gets their career path right the first time around.
-Many adults who already have degrees are going back to college.
-In fall 2019, 6.1 million college students (including graduate students) were over the age of 24.
+If you're planning to change careers to become a teacher, you're not alone.
+Many adults who already have degrees return to college.
+And many adults who never attended college are going for the first time.
+Recent data shows that around 1 in 5 college students (including graduate students) is over the age of 24.

 As you can see, age shouldn't be a factor if you're considering a career in teaching.
 Before you go back to college, though, make sure teaching is the right decision for you.
 Take time to weigh the pros and cons and get a sense of the skills you'll need to work on.